- Geometry type

 An ST_MultiPoint is a collection of ST_Points and, like its elements, has a dimension of 0.
 An ST_MultiPoint is simple if none of its elements occupy the same coordinate space.
 The boundary of an ST_MultiPoint is NULL.
 ST_MultiPoints can define such things as aerial broadcast patterns and incidents of a disease outbreak.

-Length and area are measurable characteristics of geometries.
+Length, area, and perimeter are measurable characteristics of geometries.
 Linestrings and the elements of multilinestrings are one dimensional and possess the characteristic of length.
-Polygons and the elements of multipolygons are two-dimensional surfaces and, therefore, have an area you can measure.
-You can use the functions ST_Length and ST_Area to determine these properties.
+Polygons and the elements of multipolygons are two-dimensional surfaces and, therefore, have an area and perimeters you can measure.
+You can use the functions ST_Length, ST_Area, and ST_Perimeter to determine these properties.
 Units of measurement vary depending on how the data is stored.

 An ST_LineString is a one-dimensional object stored as a sequence of points defining a linear interpolated path.
 The ST_LineString is simple if it does not intersect its interior.
 The endpoints (the boundary) of a closed ST_LineString occupy the same point in space.
 An ST_LineString is a ring if it is both closed and simple.
 Like the other properties inherited from the superclass ST_Geometry, ST_LineStrings have length.
 ST_LineStrings are often used to define linear features such as roads, rivers, and power lines.